AFLplusplus/AFLplusplus/llvm_mode/README.whitelist.md

 The environment variable must point to a file containing all the filenames that should be instrumented.
-For matching, the filename that is being compiled must end in the filename contained in this whitelist (to avoid breaking the matching when absolute paths are used during compilation).
+For matching, the filename that is being compiled must end in the filename entry contained in this whitelist (to avoid breaking the matching when absolute paths are used during compilation).

 For example if your source tree looks like this: